Digital Marketing

 A post shared by ZARA Official (@zara)

 It’s also worth noting that just because a significant chunk of Gen Z is tech-skeptical doesn’t mean that they aren’t willing to experiment with hybrid digital/IRL experiences.
 In fact, in the same survey, 60% of Gen Zers who shop primarily online want to engage with augmented reality in stores.
-You have the opportunity to get creative about how to combine those elements, whether that’s through in-store digital ads, TikTok’s new DOOH offering, or something more bespoke.
+You have the opportunity to get creative about how to combine those elements, whether that’s through in-store digital ads, TikTok’s DOOH offering, or something more bespoke.

 More than any generation before them, Gen Z experiences the online world (the good, the bad, and the ugly) as seamlessly integrated into their offline lives.
-To connect with them, your brand experience should reflect that fluidity—and recognize the paradox behind it.
+To connect with them, your brand experience should reflect that fluidity, and recognize the paradox behind it.

 Want the secret to a marketing strategy that connects with Gen Z?
 Check out our experts’ insights in our Gen Z playbook.